Science Policy: Improving the Uptake of Research into UK Policy19 - 21 August 2019Wellcome Genome Campus, UK

 Bringing policy makers and academic researchers together to enable evidence-based policy making

-Science and research is a cornerstone of the economy and a strategic government priority.
-Academics are often interested in seeing the results of their research being used to influence and change policy.
-However, many researchers have little experience in engaging with policy makers and the relationship between the civil service, government and parliament, and their respective functions, can seem complex and opaque to them.
-Policy makers can struggle to engage with research, where the policy implications and/or recommendations are buried in technical journal articles or grant reports.
+Although science and research is a cornerstone of the economy and a strategic government priority, many researchers have little experience in engaging with policy makers.
+The relationship between the civil service, government and parliament, and their respective functions, can seem complex and opaque to them.
+At the same time, policy makers can struggle to engage with research, where the policy implications and/or recommendations are buried in technical journal articles or grant reports.